 Thousands of children take part in martial arts, and its popularity is expanding at an incredible rate.
 Safeguarding and child protection is one area that is critical to get right.

-The Safeguarding Code recognises clubs and martial art providers in England who have meet and maintained safeguarding standards.
+The Safeguarding Code in Martial Arts recognises clubs and martial arts providers in England who have met and maintained safeguarding standards.

-This video introduces safeguarding for martial arts clubs or organisations with children and young people participating in their activities.
-Instructors and young people talking about why safeguarding is important and how to introduce safeguarding procedures in your club.
+- this video introduces safeguarding for martial arts clubs or organisations with children and young people participating in their activities

 10 reasons for good safeguarding and child-protection practice